aptise/peter_sslers/README.md

 1. An admin dashboard allows you to upload certificates (in a triplet of Cert, Signing Key, CA-Chain)
 2. An admin dashboard allows you to initiate LetsEncrypt certificate signing.
 Upload a list of domains, your LetsEncrypt account key, and private key used for signing/serving, and the system will generate the CSR and perform all the verifications.
-3. A public interface allows you to proxypass the acme-challenges that LetsEncrypt issues for manual verification. (ie, run this behind nginx)
+3. A public interface allows you to proxypass the acme-challenges that LetsEncrypt issues for manual verification. (ie, run this behind Nginx)
 4. You can run the 'webserver' on a private IP, and `curl` data into it via the commandline or miscellaneous scripts

 ## Output